Background pattern

 Consult your doctor or pharmacist if you need additional information about the correct dose for you.

-Consult your doctor as soon as possible after taking the tablets, so that they can inform you about reliable methods of regular contraception and avoid pregnancy (see also section 3 ‘How to take Levonorgestrel Aurovitas’ for more information).
+Consult your doctor as soon as possible after taking the tablets to inform you about reliable methods of regular contraception and to avoid pregnancy (see also section 3 'How to take Levonorgestrel Aurovitas' for more information).

-Levonorgestrel Aurovitas may also affect the proper functioning of other medicines:
+Levonorgestrel Aurovitas may also affect the proper functioning of other medications:

-• a medicine called cyclosporin (inhibits the immune system).
+• a medication called cyclosporine (inhibits the immune system).

-Levonorgestrel Aurovitas is not as effective as regular contraceptive methods.
-Your doctor, nurse, or family planning center may inform you about long-term contraceptive methods that are more effective to prevent pregnancy.
+Levonorgestrel Aurovitas does not work as well as regular contraceptive methods.
+Your doctor, nurse, or family planning center can inform you about long-term contraceptive methods that are more effective in preventing pregnancy.

 Pregnancy and breastfeeding